leebyron/til/entries/meta tags & the semantic web.md

   use[^rdfa].
 There is also [microformats] which still has some use, but is no longer preferred.
-- [Open Graph] is a standard proposed by Facebook which addressed the mess that was the web at the time[^og deck].
-It has a surprisingly broad schema and some quirks[^og non standard].
+- [Open Graph] is a standard proposed by Facebook which addressed the mess that was the web at the time[^og-deck].
+It has a surprisingly broad schema and some quirks[^og-non-standard].
 Since then, [JSON-LD] has become the preferred tool.
   JSON is way easier for representing data, and there's a huge set of [available schema](https://schema.org/docs/schemas.html).
 - [Facebook] (and other Meta apps, like Messenger) use Open Graph with some